Robust Equilibria in Shared Resource Allocation via Strengthening Border's Theorem: Border's Theorem

 Now we give our DMMF proof of Border's Theorem, which will roughly go as follows.
 Given interim allocation probabilities $p_i$ satisfying the conditions of \cref{thm:beta_border}, we shall define fair shares $\alpha_i$ such that when we run DMMF, the long-run fraction of items that agent $i$ wins is $\beta_i p_i$.
 Let $\mu$ be the distribution over $S\subseteq[n]$ where each $i\in S$ independently with probability $\beta_i$.
 We shall show that these fraction items come from the expectation of $\beta_i p_i^S$ over sets $S\sim\mu$ of bidding agents, where $p_i^S$ is the long-run fraction of times $t$ that agent $i$ would have won had they requested and $S$ were the set of agents who requested at time $t$.
 These allocation probabilities $p_i^S$'s will therefore induce the interim allocation probabilities $p_i$.

 \begin{proof}[DMMF proof of \cref{thm:borderscriterion}] Necessity of Border's Criterion for the $p_i^S$'s to exist was previously argued to be obvious in the remarks after \cref{thm:borderscriterion}.
 For sufficiency, let $(\beta_i)$ be bid rates and $(p_i)$ be interim allocation probabilities satisfying Border's Criterion.
-We shall assume that \eqref{eq:borders_criterion} holds with strict inequality for $I\subsetneq[n]$; a routine topological argument given in \cref{sec:appendix_proofs} extends our proof to the general case.
+We shall first assume that \eqref{eq:borders_criterion} holds with strict inequality for $I\subsetneq[n]$; we will then extend our proof to the general case with a topological argument.

 Define fair shares

 to be used in DMMF.
 By \eqref{eq:border_no_waste}, the fair shares indeed satisfy $\sum_{i=1}^n \alpha_i = 1$.
 With these fair shares, by rearrangement, \eqref{eq:borders_criterion} holding with strict inequality and \eqref{eq:subgroupstability} are equivalent.
 Therefore, the irreducible Markov chain $(Y[t])$ in \cref{thm:dmmfpositiverecurrentcondition} is positive recurrent.